ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 ```

 ## Optional Deployments
-### Deploy BlueCompute to IBM Cloud Container Service
+### Deploy BlueCompute to IBM Cloud Kubernetes Service
-Deploying the Helm chart will also work on a Kubernetes cluster from IBM Cloud Container Service.
+Deploying the Helm chart will also work on a Kubernetes cluster from IBM Cloud Kubernetes Service.
 Use the following commands to install the chart:
 ```bash
 $ helm init